 Besides CBD (6.75%) and CBN (2.1%) it contains the following cannabinoids in the following concentrations:

 - CBG (0.01%);

 - CBC (0.16%);

-There’s no terpene test, but there’s an extensive contaminant and toxins test for pesticides, heavy metals, residual solvents, and microbiological contaminants.
+There’s no terpene test, but there’s an extensive contaminant and toxins test for:

-Extract Labs is a highly transparent company that you can trust to have clean products that indeed contain what’s advertised.
+Extract Labs is a highly transparent company with clean products.